 New Credit Online Guidelines for Students/Parents

 - 12th grade students needing a required course to graduate or a 2nd year foreign language may take a course as long as the school counselor has exhausted the face-to-face options where graduation requirements have been given priority.

-- 12th grade students needing a 3rd or 4th year foreign language to apply to a competetive college may take a course as long as the school counselor has exhausted the face-to-face options where graduation requirements have been given priority.
+- 12th grade students needing a 3rd or 4th year foreign language to apply to a competitive college may take a course as long as the school counselor has exhausted the face-to-face options where graduation requirements have been given priority.

 - 11th grade students needing a required course to graduate or a 2nd year foreign language may take a course as long as the school counselor has exhausted the face-to-face options where graduation requirements have been given priority.